Ooh-ooh, ooh-ooh, ooh-ooh wee,

 Clement C. Moore, on the other hand, regularly employed epic similes.
 Below are two great examples of epic simile from poems collected in Moore's 1844 volume, Poems.
 The first occurs in Moore's Verses Addressed to a Lady, originally published over the signature of "L." in The Port Folio for June 1, 1805:

 Moore's epic simile in "To a Lady" compares the speaker's childhood tears, dried overnight by innocent and restorative sleep, to raindrops on a rose, dried by the morning sun.
 In "To a Lady" raindrops "fly" like the dry leaves "fly" in "A Visit from St. Nicholas."
 Raindrops and leaves both fly "before" some overmastering force of nature: the sunbeam, the hurricane.The trickling tears which flow'd at night,Dispell'd my little woes.

 Which wet the early rose. --Moore's To A Lady

 In the second example, from "Mr. Chilton's Lectures," the structure of the epic simile closely parallels the As this.../So that... form of the same poetic device in "A Visit from St. Nicholas."

-For, as a fluid vainly strives to saveGiven this early evidence of Moore's facility in the use of epic simile, his long narrative poem "A Trip to Saratoga" should be chock full them--and so it is.
-Here are five, by no means all of them:
+For, as a fluid vainly strives to saveGiven this early evidence of Moore's facility in the use of epic simile, his long narrative poem "A Trip to Saratoga" should be chock full of them--and so it is.
+Here are five, by no means all he wrote:

 A heavier mass from sinking in its wave,